 The crisis at the Fukushima nuclear plant was "a profoundly man-made disaster", a Japanese parliamentary panel has said in a report.

 The disaster "could and should have been foreseen and prevented" and its effects "mitigated by a more effective human response", it said.
+The report catalogued serious deficiencies in both the government and plant operator Tepco's response.

 It also blamed cultural conventions and a reluctance to question authority.